MadameElfarran/Polychromatic-Toast/README.md

 ## FAQ

-Can I use MultiMC with this pack?
+Can I use MultiMC/ATLauncher etc. with this pack?

-> I actually recommend a third party launcher, however, make sure you have security software installed on your computer when using unnoffical programs.
+> I actually recommend a third party launcher like the ones mentioned above, however, make sure you have security software installed on your computer when using unnoffical programs.
 The last thing I want is for users to be exploited by malicious developers.
+That is to say, not everyone evil just be cautious!

 Such an odd name choice, why did ya pick it o' estranged modpack developer?